backyardbiomech/APlabs/docs/207/lab_6_Immune_System.md

 ## Preparation for lab

 To get the most out of this lab you need to be prepared.
-The basic knowledge needed for this lab is covered on this website: https://www.immunology.org/public-information/bitesized-immunology/experimental-techniques/enzyme-linked-immunosorbent-assay
+The basic knowledge needed for this lab is covered on [this website](https://www.immunology.org/public-information/bitesized-immunology/experimental-techniques/enzyme-linked-immunosorbent-assay).

 ## Introduction